For parents and teachers

 Learn how you can play to the strengths and shore up the weaknesses of ELLs in each of these areas: phonemic awareness, phonics, vocabulary, fluency, and comprehension.

-Resources for first year ELL teachers
+Resources for First Year ELL Teachers (opens in a new window)

 Colorín Colorado has compiled this list to help new ELL teachers navigate their first year in the classroom.
 These resources may also be helpful for veteran teachers who are new to teaching ELLs.